BackupTheBerlios/hjb-svn/trunk/docs/rst/delete-connection-factory.rst

   - Session closure and connection termination are performed in accordance with the guidelines in [JMSSpec]_.

-* is idempotent during the lifetime of its provider.
-I.e, this command can be invoked multiples times - if the connection factory is no longer registered, the command is ignored.
-If its provider is no longer present, it returns a *404 Not Found* response.
+* sends back a *404 Not Found* response if the connection factory is no longer present.

 .. _back to commands: ./command-list.html